hazimimdnazri/docker-microservice/README.md

 ## How do I use it?

 - Make sure you already install `docker` and `docker-compose`.
-- Create another coopy of the `.env.example` file and rename it to `.env`.
+- Create another copy of the `.env.example` file and rename it to `.env`.
 - Run:
     ```
     docker-compose up --build